shoz-f/cimg_ex/README.md

 end
 ```
 ## License
-eCImg - CImg Elixir TTL - is licensed under the Apache License Version 2.0.
+eCImg is licensed under the Apache License Version 2.0.

-##### license of 3rd party libraries in "src/3rd_party"
+#### -- license of 3rd party libraries in "src/3rd_party" --
-The CImg Library is licensed under the CeCILL-C/CeCILL.
+- The CImg Library is licensed under the CeCILL-C/CeCILL.

-The stb - single-file public domain libraries for C/C++ - is public domain or MIT licensed.
+- The stb - single-file public domain libraries for C/C++ - is public domain or MIT licensed.